 Created to improve the sales within 30 days for businesses of all sizes, Sage CRM also offers the ability to manage customer service, social media accounts and email marketing efforts.
 The platform is available on mobile devices and it can be customized to work in any area of an organization.

-Microsoft Dynamics is one of several Salesforce alternatives that we’ve written a direct comparison to Salesforce.
+Microsoft Dynamics is one of several Salesforce alternatives about which we’ve written a blog comparing it to Salesforce.
 It provides the same features found in most CRM platforms, but it also has a standout reporting engine and boasts numerous automation features.
-Here’s a more in-depth assessment comparing Dynamics and Salesforce.

 Oracle is known for their robust software suites, and their CRMs are no different.
 Their different CRM platforms are designed to integrate with Outlook and to provide tools that can be customized to meet the needs of numerous industries.
 It also lets companies tailor the application to meet specific organizational guidelines.
 Further, Oracle can also compete with Salesforce Marketing Cloud through it’s own Marketing Cloud.
 For more details on the Oracle vs. Salsforece CRM comparison, check out this Oracle Sales Cloud vs. Salesforce article and report.

 The MotherNode CRM is designed with small businesses in mind, but it still offers a number of features that are found in enterprise solutions.
 The platform is able to improve efficiency via integrated services, automated workflows and collaboration tools.